A reinforcement learning approach to rare trajectory sampling: Exact optimal sampling and random walk excursions

-In this appendix we demonstrate how the optimal dynamics can be calculated exactly, either analytically or numerically, focusing on problems where the reweighted trajectory probabilities can written in terms of the distributed weighting (cf.\ \ref{assigning_credit}).
+} In this appendix we demonstrate how the optimal dynamics can be calculated exactly, either analytically or numerically.
 This is done by propagating an iterative equation for a function of the state and time, which is used to rescale the original transition probabilities.
 While in principle this can solve any problem, it can be numerically unstable, and will not be applicable as presented to problems which are the target application of the current line of research: systems for which the state space is too large for a single value to be associated to every state.
 It is expected that these techniques can also be extended to generic function approximation (see Ref. \cite{Ferre2018} for linear approximations in diffusion processes), however, it is likely less stable than algorithms based on the KL divergence, due to multiplicative (rather than additive) nature of the objects involved frequently causing extremely large or small numerical values.

 Beginning from